 Vista Huts, like many smaller accommodations on the island, was family owned and operated.
 It provided basic accommodations with basic amenities.
 We spent so much time in our training, at the beach, or exploring, that we barely spent any time at our villa.
 So, basic was all we really needed.

-On a couple of our days off, we also decided to step out of the “yoga bubble” that we were living in to check out different areas of the island.
+On a couple of our days off, we decided to step out of the “yoga bubble” that we were living in to check out different areas of the island.
 So, we ended up staying just one night each at two other locations.

 Our one-night stay at Jenggala Hill was amazing!
 It was more of a splurge, but it had an amazing infinity pool with an awesome view of the beach and Mount Agung (the volcano on mainland Bali) in the distance.
-The air-conditioned villas offered a comfortable bed and bug-free bathroom with a hot shower (something that’s not always easy to come by in Lembongan). 😉
+The air-conditioned villas offered a comfortable bed and a hot shower (something that’s not always easy to come by in Lembongan). 😉

 The other hotel we stayed at was Lembongan Beach Club & Resort on our very last night.
 It had good reviews and was nice, but was even more of a splurge than Jenggala and the atmosphere was a bit more touristy than we typically prefer.